Mr. Phil Hightower

 Alakai Swamp, Kauai.
 2012.

-If you need anything, please see your instructor and ask for help.
+Spring 2015 Planned Office Hours: Listed below and by appointment as needed.
+Spring semester office hours will begin on January 8, the first class day, and end on April 30, the last class day.
+If you need anything, please see me during office hours and ask for help.
 I can also meet with small groups at the AAC for study sessions.
-The AAC is a free tutoring center in the bottom floor of the library.
+The AAC * is a free tutoring center in the bottom floor of the library and is part of the Academic Support Center.
 Ask the student at the front desk when tutors are available to help with biology.
-Choose success by using all the resources available to you.
+Success is a choice you make by working hard and using all the resources available to you.
+(FYI: R is an abbreviation for Thursday in academic settings.)

 M.S. in Biology, 2008, Valdosta State University